systek/graphql-workshop/2_docs/frontend.md

 🚧 **Task:** Implement the update function for your mutation, to make sure it works disable `refetchQueries`, it will overwrite your manual cache updating.

+## 5. Using optimistic responses for better user experience

 `update` becomes _really_ powerful when you combine it with `optimisticResponse`.
 Optimistic response is an object that emulates what you believe the server will respond with, if you can guess this correctly (in the happy) path, you can make it seems like the mutation is instant for the user.

 When you have a `optimisticResponse` and a `update`, the update function will be called **twice**.
 First with the shape of your `optimisticResponse` as the `{ data }` object.
 This cache update will then be **reverted**, and invoked again with the actual response of the server.